ROCm/omnitrace/docs/how-to/configuring-runtime-options.rst

 When creating a new configuration file, the following recommendations apply:

-* Use the ``--all`` option for descriptions, choices, etc. in the configuration file.
+* Use the ``--all`` option to view all descriptions, choices, and other information in the configuration file.
-* If you want to create a new configuration without inheriting from an existing ``${HOME}/.omnitrace.cfg``, set ``OMNITRACE_SUPPRESS_CONFIG=ON`` in the environment before executing.
+* To create a new configuration without inheriting from an existing ``${HOME}/.omnitrace.cfg`` file, set ``OMNITRACE_SUPPRESS_CONFIG=ON`` in the environment beforehand.
-* If you want to create a new configuration with some minor tweaks to an existing configuration, set ``OMNITRACE_CONFIG_FILE=/path/to/existing/file`` and define the tweaks as environment variables before generating.
+* To create a new configuration that makes minor changes to an existing configuration, set ``OMNITRACE_CONFIG_FILE=/path/to/existing/file`` and define the changes as environment variables before generating it.

-Viewing setting descriptions
+Viewing the setting descriptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: shell